Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 If you look at your pool of marketing metrics, it’d appear that each number is essential – like your marketing report would be incomplete without all the numbers.
 But by looking closer, you’ll be able to pick out the most important, results-proving metrics that will make your Marketing Reporting more efficient.

 Together, they shared 34 marketing metrics that are essential for you to add in

 Let’s look at them along with:

-Depending on the area of marketing that you’re focusing on, you’ll need the following marketing metrics:
+Depending on the area of marketing that you’re focusing on, you’ll need to be tracking the following metrics in your marketing dashboard:

 marketing metrics give an idea of how well your SEO efforts are reaping.
 Some